The Health Promotion Agency/Te Hiringa Hauora (HPA) is working with the Ministry of Health on preparing information for the public on vaping.

 In addition to vapingfacts.health.nz a campaign, particularly to engage young Māori women, will be developed later in 2019 to encourage smokers to switch to vaping.

-Vaping as a way to stop smoking is one element of New Zealand's comprehensive approach to tobacco control, and has the potential to contribute to achieving the Government's goal of a Smokefree Aotearoa 2025.
+Encouraging smokers to switch to vaping is one element of New Zealand's comprehensive approach to tobacco control, and has the potential to contribute to achieving the Government's goal of a Smokefree Aotearoa 2025.